 1990-2002: The Traditional Publishing Years.

 After running my humor magazine in college, I tried my hand at doing the same in New York.
-I wrote for Details, Cosmopolitan, Bride's, Glamour, Seventeen, Mademoiselle, and dozens more.
+I wrote for National Lampoon, Details, Cosmopolitan, Bride's, Glamour, Seventeen, Mademoiselle, and dozens more.
 Writing led to editing, and a deeper understanding of how to assemble audiences, culminating in an eight-year stint at Dennis Publishing, where I launched Maxim Magazine (and Stuff its spinoff), and published my first novel, The Deed, with Simon & Schuster.
 (Yes, an actual paper book, which sounds a little crazy now.)

 2002-2008: The Rise of Digital Publishing.